vnguyendon/gw-config-apis/bot/sequences/README.md

            }
       ]

-Each of these commands needs to be followed by an Action.
-Apart from ShowQuestion, the threee most common Actions are ShowCommands, ShowCards and Exit.

-## Providing new commands to the user

-The Action "ShowCommands" means that for a given Command selected, other Command options will be offered to the user.

-Here is an example following on "ZenYes" Command:

-     "Action": "ShowCommands"
+## Displaying a second set of commands

+As a user, after I choose Yes, I get to choose a message categorie.
+This time I don't see a question, just a set of commands.
+In that case instead of "ShowQuestion", the Action for this step is "ShowCommands"

+In this example, we offer to possible commands.
+One will lead to a poem message, the other to a choice of positive thoughts message.

      "CommandId": "ZenYes",
      "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
+     "Action": "ShowCommands",
      "Commands":
           [
               {
-        "CommandId": "SuggestionsPoems",
+             "CommandId": "PoemSuggestions",
-        "TargetDescription": "poems"
               }
               ,
               {
-        "CommandId": "SuggestionsPositiveThoughts",
+              "CommandId": "PositiveThoughtsSuggestions",
-        "TargetDescription": "positive-thoughts"
               }
           ]

-As the user has answered "Yes" to the question "A little comfort?", he/she is offered two new commands: "poems" and "positive thoughts"

-## Providing cards to the user

-The Action "ShowCards"  picks a random card (made of a text plus an image).
-We need to know where this message comes from.
-One way of doing that is by pointing the Intention we wish to express ("GoodMorning", "ThankYou",...), the Area (with a number) or the Theme (theme/dogs).
+## Display a message card

+A message card is made of a text + an image.
+The Action used to show a message card is "ShowCard" To display a message card, you also need to specify the source of the message.
+One way of doing that is to specify a message "Intention" : this is a message categorie such as "GoodMorning", "ThankYou", "Positive thoughts".
+We could also specify a message Area, which is a group of Intentions.

 Here is an example of two choices of cards:

        Commands:
          [
              {
+             "CommandId": "PoemSuggestions",
              "Action": "ShowCards",
-             "CommandId": "SuggestionsPoems",
              "TargetType": "Intention",
-             "TargetId": "43B296",
+             "TargetId": "43B296"
-             "TargetDescription": "poems"
              }
              ,
              {
+             "CommandId": "PositiveThoughtsSuggestions",
              "Action": "ShowCards",
-             "CommandId": "SuggestionsPositiveThoughts",
              "TargetType": "Intention",
-             "TargetId": "67CC40",
+             "TargetId": "67CC40"
-             "TargetDescription": "positive-thoughts"
              }
          ]

-In this example 67CC40 is the code name for the intention: positive-thoughts (which contains a library of messages that express positive thoughts), and TargetDescription contains a human readable description of what we want to say.
+In this example 67CC40 is the code name for Tntention: positive-thoughts (which contains a library of messages that express positive thoughts), and TargetDescription contains a human readable description of what we want to say.

 ## Exit the conversation